 WORD 492: Override (% to be divided by 100) WORD 272: Execution mode (subtract 1 to get real mode) WORD 320: Target speed WORD 322: Actual speed

-If you can ping the controller but get a ‘Connection to IP Address port 19000: Failed!’ please verify that there’s an exception for port 19000 in your firewall.
+If you can ping the controller but HeidenhainPLC outputs an error when connecting please verify that there’s an exception for TCP port 19000 in your firewall.
 Use our tool Device Port Scanner to check that your controller is reachable via that port.